-At the moment there's no need to make any changes in the handlers to support multiple carets — they are already invoked for each caret.
+There is no need to make any changes in the handlers to support multiple carets — they are already invoked for each caret.

 TypedHandlerDelegate implementations are invoked only once for each typed character.
 If those handlers need to support multiple carets, they will need to implement that explicitly.

-typeInStringAtCaretHonorMultipleCarets() method is available to do the most common task in this case — inserting the same text into all caret positions and/or moving all carets relatively to their current position.
+typeInStringAtCaretHonorMultipleCarets() method is available to do the most common task in this case: inserting the same text into all caret positions and/or moving all carets relatively to their current position.
 Examples of its usage: